preetbhullar90/html-css-repository/README.md

  # Design

  ### Colour Schema
- * I used two colours for background and content that is white, dark gray and little bit green used for hover on it and black for paragraph.
+ * I used two colours for the background and content, which are white and dark grey.
+I have also used a small amount of green for hover and black for paragraph.
-* I chosed all the colour from [W3school](https://www.w3schools.com/colors/colors_picker.asp) website.
+* I chose all the colours I used from [W3school](https://www.w3schools.com/colors/colors_picker.asp) website.

 ### Typography
-* The font i chosed from [Google font](https://fonts.google.com/) website and linked it with my Css file.
+* I selected the font I used  from the [Google font](https://fonts.google.com/) website and linked it with my Css file.
 * I used three font style Lato,Oswald and sans-serif.
-* Lato font used only for paragraph.
+* I have used Lato only for the paragraphs.
-* Oswald used only for headings.
+* I have used Oswald for the headings.
-* Sans-serif font just for backup like some time if you don't give right link to css then your Goole font dosn't work but sans-serif always works.
+* I have used the font Sans-serif for backup in instances where if correct link isnt provided to the css3 file then your Goole font will not work but sans-serif always works.

 ### Imagery
-* The imagery play very important role in all the website.I used so many photos in this website it's showed all the visiter to what we have in the Gym.
-The images in this website give positive energy to visiter and force them to click signup button.
+* The images used in this website play a very important role in the user experience of the website.
+* The images shown on the website have been selected to motivate the potential customer and encourage them to join the gym.
+They have also been included to educate new gym users on basic excersie tecniques.
-* All the images downloaded free from [pexels](https://www.pexels.com/search/gym%20and%20fitness/) website.
+* All the images are downloaded free from the [pexels](https://www.pexels.com/search/gym%20and%20fitness/) website.

  [Go Top](#Silver-Gym)
 ________________________________________________________________________________________________________________